 If you have no power the first thing to check is whether your neighbours’ houses are dark and the streetlights are out.
 If so there is probably a general power cut.
 This may sound obvious, but we do get calls about this!

-If there is not a general power cut the chances are something has tripped a breaker switch in your fuse-board – these are designed to click off if there is a problem.
+If there is not a general power cut the chances are something has tripped a breaker switch in your consumer unit (the fuse-board) – these are designed to click off if there is a problem.
 It could be the item you were switching on or off when the power went off is the cause of the problem.

 Breakers can trip if something as small as a light bulb dies.
 However they can also be a sign of something failing.
 The problem is usually something plugged in, often which has a timer or starts on its own (like a fridge), or gets hot (like a hairdryer).